cremedelacremetop/cremedelacreme/README.md

 :-------------------------:|:-------------------------:
 ![](/images/rating_locf_6_week.png) |![](/images/rating_mfo_6_week.png)

+In this case, we noted that only the last 6 weeks of the study have higher rating.
+This could mean that, while What's New became less important, the Rating became important for an app to be in the top charts.
+In consequence, we can conclue Rating evolved over time and obtained more importance across weeks.

-**Main highlights:** after analyzing the data at different time intervals, we conclude that _content rating_, _Android version_, _name length_, _description length_ and _days since last update_ remain consistent among time.
+**Main highlights:** After analyzing the data at different time intervals, we conclude that _content rating_, _Android version_, _name length_, _description length_ and _days since last update_ remain consistent among time.
 However,  _what's new_, _summary length_ and _price_ tend to evolve mostly at the final weeks of the analysis period. _Number of install_ stabilizes at the end and, lastly, _rating_ changes values constantly.

 ### RQ3  _What are the top-list survivability patterns exhibited by the analyzed apps?_